alpas/alpasdev/src/main/resources/docs/validation.md

 </span>

-If, for whatever reason, you want to run all the validation rules for an attribute and then only continue validating the next attribute, you could just call `validate()` after each set of rules.
+If you want to apply and validate rules attribute-by-attribute, continuing to the next attribute only after each attribute passes a rule set, you can just call `validate()` after each set of rules.

 <span class="line-numbers" data-start="15">